IT Infrastructure Security Checklist: Best Practices for SMBs

 12. Train Your People

 Technology controls fail when people circumvent them.
 Regular security awareness training reduces the risk of phishing, social engineering, and accidental data exposure.
-Training should be ongoing (not a once-a-year checkbox), relevant to each role, and reinforced with simulated phishing exercises.
+Training shouldn’t be a once-a-year checkbox—it needs to be ongoing, relevant to each role, and reinforced with simulated phishing exercises.
+If your team can’t recognize a phishing email, the rest of your security stack won’t matter.

 Get a Free Infrastructure Assessment